ircdocs/modern-irc/index.md

          Command: VERSION
       Parameters: [<server>]

-The VERSION command is used to query the version of the server software and to request the server's ISUPPORT tokens.
+The `VERSION` command is used to query the version of the server software and to request the server's [`RPL_ISUPPORT`](#rplisupport-tokens) tokens.
 An optional parameter `<server>` is used to query the version of the given server instead of the server the client is directly connected to.

 Numeric Replies: